JMak-Security/Bug-Hunting-Attempts-Portfolio/README.md

 ---

-**2. Agentic Workflow Hijack: Indirect Prompt Injection (IPI) & Metadata Spoofing (2026-05-13):**
+### 2. Agentic Workflow Hijack: Indirect Prompt Injection (IPI) & Metadata Spoofing (2026-05-13):

 **Description:** An audit of an AI-powered YouTube studio assistant’s vulnerability to untrusted external data.
-This study demonstrated a successful Indirect Prompt Injection where a malicious payload was embedded within a public YouTube comment using a spoofed technical block (`[METADATA_SYNC_BLOCK]`).
-The payload exploited the model's tendency to prioritize structured "system" data, forcing the assistant to retrieve a metadata identifier, transform it into a hexadecimal token, and concatenate it with a Base64-decoded prefix.
+This study explored a potential Indirect Prompt Injection where a malicious payload was embedded within a public YouTube comment using a spoofed technical block (`[METADATA_SYNC_BLOCK]`).
+The payload exploited the model's tendency to prioritize structured "system" data, attempting to force the assistant to retrieve a metadata identifier, transform it into a hexadecimal token, and concatenate it with a Base64-decoded prefix.

-The attack successfully tricked the AI into generating a functional exfiltration URL, proving a failure in instruction/data conflation.
-While a **Context Isolation Error** caused the model to retrieve the attacker's metadata rather than the victim's private session data, the functional exfiltration pipeline confirms a critical **"Confused Deputy"** risk in the agentic workflow.
+The research demonstrated that the AI could be tricked into generating a functional URL.
+However, the study confirmed that current platform safeguards successfully mitigate the risk of **automated** exfiltration.
+Because the AI presents the link to the user rather than executing a background request, the platform relies on a "human-in-the-loop" defense.
+Furthermore, the data retrieved was identified as public metadata (Comment_ID) rather than private session data, highlighting the effectiveness of existing Context Isolation boundaries.

-**Status:** `CONFIRMED` (Vulnerability Validated & Logic Bypass Demonstrated)
+**Status:** `CLOSED / INTENDED BEHAVIOR` (VRP Case #512830034; Verified as Social Engineering/Safety Bypass)

 ---